Online and Virtual Learning Accommodations

 This came up today in our Facebook Live chat, as an OT/Sensory question.
-But I felt that it warranted its own post and list of solutions.
-Some kids are really struggling with online/zoom type learning, particularly those with attention, sensory and other related issues.
+Some kids are really struggling with online distance learning, and need some accommodation ideas.
+Particularly those with attention, sensory, and other related issues.
 There are a lot of kids out there who loathe Zoom and online classes.

 Here is the video where it was discussed.